bufbuild-ru/docs/docs/protovalidate/schemas/standard-rules/index.md

 ## Message rules

 The last type of standard rule is the `buf.validate.message` option.
-The only standard rules provided are `disabled` and `cel`.The `disabled` rule causes the entire message to be ignored by Protovalidate:
+The only standard rules provided are `disabled` and `cel`.

+The `disabled` rule causes the entire message to be ignored by Protovalidate:

 ::: info Disabling validation for a message